damian-666/AvaloniaInside.MonoGameDock/README.md

 tested on windows, bild and tested on M1 apple osx.

-any contributiongs MG specify like shaders are welcome.
+any contributionx MG specific like shaders are welcome.

 Sponsor wieslawsoltes and or Avalonia I can't promise  to maintain this vault